Junior ADU in Los Angeles: Complete JADU Guide

 Answers to what homeowners ask most before starting an ADU project.

-Contact an ADU SpecialistRelevant services and city-specific ADU guides from ADU Build LA.
+Talk with an ADU specialistRelevant services and city-specific ADU guides from ADU Build LA.

-Custom ADU designs tailored to your property, lifestyle, and Los Angeles zoning requirements.
-From concept to permitted plans.
+Custom ADU plans and architectural design tailored to your property and Los Angeles zoning requirements — from initial concept to permit-ready drawings.

 Convert your existing garage into a fully permitted, legal ADU.
-One of the most cost-effective ways to add rental income or housing in LA.
+One of the most cost-effective ways to add rental income or housing in Los Angeles.

 Read articleReady to go from reading to planning?